The Hidden Indexing Trap: LangChain-Postgres, pgvector, and Custom Vector Stores

 A vector index is a data structure built alongside the embeddings table that allows the database to find the K nearest vectors (nearest neighbours search) to a query without scanning every row.
 The extension provides two index types:

-IVFFlat (Inverted File, flat storage) partitions the vector space into clusters (Voronoi cells) at build time and, at query time, searches only the nearest clusters rather than all rows.
+1. IVFFlat (Inverted File, flat storage) partitions the vector space into clusters (Voronoi cells) at build time and, at query time, searches only the nearest clusters rather than all rows.
 Vectors within each cluster are stored and compared without compression (“flat”).
 It builds quickly but needs periodic rebuilding as data changes.

-HNSW (Hierarchical Navigable Small World) builds a multi-layer graph of proximity relationships and traverses it greedily at query time.
+2. HNSW (Hierarchical Navigable Small World) builds a multi-layer graph of proximity relationships and traverses it greedily at query time.
 It is slower to build than IVFFlat but does not need reindexing as data mutates and generally achieves better recall.

 The pgvector extension defaults to the L2 operator class (vector_l2_ops).
-If the default index is build but cosine-distance queries (<=>) are executed, PostgreSQL will not use the index — it will fall back to a full table scan.
-To avoid that, the operator class that matches semantic search metric (vector_cosine_ops for cosine and vector_l2_ops for euclidean) must be specified when creating the index in the initial table migrations.
+If the default index exists but the application runs cosine-distance queries (<=>), PostgreSQL will not use the index — it falls back to a full table scan.
+To avoid that, specify the operator class matching the semantic search metric (vector_cosine_ops for cosine, vector_l2_ops for euclidean) when creating the index in the initial table migrations.

 Causes of Silent Full-Table Scans